-- (I) In addition to any notifications that may be required administratively or under federal, state or local law, it shall be the duty of every academy director or the academy director's designee to report the following events to POST immediately or as soon as practicable after the event: - (A) Any death, gunshot wound or serious bodily injury that occurs to any person whose death, gunshot wound or serious bodily injury was either caused by, or may have been caused by, any training or activity associated with the academy; or - (B) Any bodily injury that occurs to any person who is not affiliated with the academy, i.e., an innocent bystander, whose bodily injury was either caused by, or may have been caused by, any training or activity associated with the academy.
+- (I) In addition to any notifications that may be required administratively or under federal, state or local law, it shall be the duty of every academy director or the academy director's designee to report the following events to POST immediately or as soon as practicable after the event, in a manner designated by POST: - (A) Any death, gunshot wound or serious bodily injury that occurs to any person whose death, gunshot wound or serious bodily injury was either caused by, or may have been caused by, any training or activity associated with the academy; or - (B) Any bodily injury that occurs to any person who is not affiliated with the academy, i.e., an innocent bystander, whose bodily injury was either caused by, or may have been caused by, any training or activity associated with the academy. - (C) Academies are encouraged to report any other injuries in order to allow POST to track injury trends statewide in an effort to ensure safe training environments. - (II) Training to cease. - (A) In the event of any death or gunshot wound as described in paragraph (h)(I)(A) of this section, all training shall immediately cease at the training site where the death or gunshot wound occurred. - (B) Training may resume only after the Board or its designated representative(s) have ensured that the program is operating in compliance with POST Rules. - (III) Serious bodily injury means those injuries as defined in § 18-1-901(3)(p), C.R.S. - (IV) Bodily injury means those injuries as defined in § 18-1-901(3)(c), C.R.S. - (V) All instructors shall be familiar with the information contained in this Section (h) as it pertains to the nature and scope of their involvement with the academy. - (i) Academy records requirements.

-- (II) Training to cease. - (A) In the event of any death or gunshot wound as described in paragraph (h)(I)(A) of this section, all training shall immediately cease at the training site where the death or gunshot wound occurred. - (B) Training may resume only after the Board or its designated representative(s) have ensured that the program is operating in compliance with POST Rules. - (III) Serious bodily injury means those injuries as defined in § 18-1-901(3)(p), C.R.S. - (IV) Bodily injury means those injuries as defined in § 18-1-901(3)(c), C.R.S. - (V) All instructors shall be familiar with the information contained in this Section (h) as it pertains to the nature and scope of their involvement with the academy. - (i) Academy records requirements - (I) Trainee files.
-During the academy, a file shall be maintained for each trainee or a systematic filing system must exist that contains at least the following records: - (A) Trainee's full legal name and date of birth; and - (B) Photocopy of the trainee's high school diploma, high school equivalency certificate or other evidence of successful completion of high school; and - (C) Photocopy of the trainee's valid driver's license; and - (D) Form 11-E, Enrollment Advisory Form. - (II) Trainee manual. - (A) Each academy shall maintain an up-to-date trainee manual that contains relevant and accurate information.
-At a minimum, the trainee manual shall contain the academy's rules and

-- regulations, academic requirements, attendance policies and site safety plans. - (B) Upon entry into the academy, each trainee should be issued a copy of the trainee manual and acknowledge receipt of the manual in writing. - (III) The following records shall be maintained at the academy and shall be readily available for inspection at any reasonable time by the Board or its designated representative(s). - (A) A completed Form 11-E, Enrollment Advisory Form, for each trainee enrolled in the academy in progress; and - (B) Current trainee manual; and - (C) Current lesson plans; and - (D) Current source material; and - (E) Instructor files for current instructors; and - (F) Copies of all site safety plans; and - (G) Trainee files for the academy in progress and the previously completed academy; and - (H) Attendance records for the academy in progress and the previously completed academy; and - (I) Instructor/course evaluations for the academy in progress and the previously completed academy. - (IV) Academy records must be retained for at least the three (3) year period as referenced in the Uniform Records Retention Act, § 6-17-101, et seq., C.R.S.
+- (I) Trainee files.
+During the academy, a file shall be maintained for each trainee or a systematic filing system must exist that contains at least the following records: - (A) Trainee's full legal name and date of birth; and - (B) Photocopy of the trainee's high school diploma, high school equivalency certificate or other evidence of successful completion of high school; and - (C) Photocopy of the trainee's valid driver's license; and - (D) Form 11-E, Enrollment Advisory Form; and - (E) Current contact information; and - (F) Signed and dated acknowledgment of privacy and appeal rights forms. - (II) Trainee manual. - (A) Each academy shall maintain an up-to-date trainee manual that contains relevant and accurate information.
+At a minimum, the trainee manual shall contain the academy's rules and regulations, academic requirements, attendance policies and site safety plans. - (B) Upon entry into the academy, each trainee should be issued a copy of the trainee manual and acknowledge receipt of the manual in writing. - (III) The following records shall be maintained at the academy and shall be readily available for inspection at any reasonable time by the Board or its designated representative(s). - (A) A completed Form 11-E, Enrollment Advisory Form, for each trainee enrolled in the academy in progress; and - (B) Current trainee manual; and - (C) Current lesson plans; and

+- (D) Current source material; and

+- (E) Instructor files for current instructors; and

+- (F) Copies of all site safety plans; and

+- (G) Trainee files; and

+- (H) Attendance records; and

+- (I) Instructor/course evaluations.

+- (IV) Academy records must be retained for at least the three (3) year period as referenced in the Uniform Records Retention Act, § 6-17-101, et seq., C.R.S.

-Rule 22 - Concerning Sunrise Review of Peace Officer Status
+Rule 22 - Concerning Sunrise Review of Peace Officer Status Effective January 30, 2021